-Interest income is recognised in profit or loss and is included arising from changes in fair value recognised in other comprehensive income and accumulated in the fair value reserve.
+Investments in equity instruments at FVTOCI are initially measured at fair value plus transaction costs.
+Subsequently, they are measured at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income and accumulated in the fair value reserve.
 The cumulative gain or loss will not be reclassified to profit or loss on disposal of the equity investments, instead, they will be transferred to retained earnings.